Lake District road trip inspiration

 Orrest Head

-Starting from Windermere, Orrest Head is one of the Lake District’s classic short walks, with a superb viewpoint over Windermere and the surrounding fells.
+Starting from Windermere, Orrest Head is one of the Lake District’s classic shorter walks, with a superb viewpoint over Windermere and the surrounding fells.

 1.5 miles return Around 1 hour